-- IPv4 IPv4 supports 32-bit and 64-bit addresses in octet notation - IPv6 IPv6 supports 128-bit addresses in octet notation (For detailed information on IPv6 support, see the NA Installation and Upgrade Guide.)
+- IPv4 IPv4 supports 32-bit and 64-bit addresses in octet notation - IPv6 IPv6 supports 128-bit addresses in octet notation (For detailed information on IPv6 support, refer to the NA 9.0 Upgrade and Installation Guide.)

 To search for IP addresses, on the menu bar under Reports, select Search For and click IP Addresses.
 The Search For IP Addresses page opens.
 When you are finished entering search criteria, click the Search button.
 NA returns a list of IP addresses containing all the specified search criteria on the IP Address Search Results page.